 - release: Create a release of a Frappe application

 - prepare-beta-release: Prepare major beta release from develop branch

-and environments required by your Frappe environment.
-The setup commands used
+the environment required by your Frappe environment.
+The setup commands used for

-for setting up the Frappe environment in context of the current bench need to be
+setting up the Frappe environment in the context of the current bench need to be

 bench setup as the prefix.
 So, the general usage of these

 commands is as

 sudoers: Add commands to sudoers list for allowing bench commands execution without root password

 env: Setup Python's virtual environment for your bench.
 This sets up a